MichaelCurrin/dev-resources/repos.md

 ---
 title: Repos
-description: Links to repos used throughout the Resources section
+description: Links to repos which are covered at various levels of the Resources section
 ---

-{% assign pages = site.pages | sort: 'title' %}
+{% assign pages = site.pages | sort_natural: 'title' %}

 <ul>
     {% for p in pages %}